labaneilers/imgsrv/Readme.md

 * Jpeg2000: Uses https://www.imagemagick.org/script/index.php
 * JpegXR: Uses https://github.com/4creators/jxrlib

-Note the two of these formats are not supported in all browsers:
+Note that two of these formats are not supported in all browsers:

 * WebP: Works in Chrome and other Chromium-based browsers, including on Android
 * Jpeg2000: Works in Safari, including in iOS